 Scope and syllabus

-This course is a core element of the MA in Postcolonial Studies.
-Following on from the core course on ‘Postcolonial Theory and Practice’ with reference to Africa, Asia, the Near and Middle East and from the additional region-specific courses taken on the programme, students will develop their regional knowledge with reference to theoretical and methodological frameworks taught in the core course.
+This module is a core element of the MA in Postcolonial Studies.
+Following on from the core module on ‘Postcolonial Theory and Practice’ with reference to Africa, Asia, the Near and Middle East and from the additional region-specific modules taken on the programme, students will develop their regional knowledge with reference to theoretical and methodological frameworks taught in the core module.
 The topic of the dissertation is left to students to decide according to their interests and subject to the agreement of the Programme Convenor.
 Students are allocated a supervisor early in the 2nd term.
-On the basis of supervised research, the student is expected to write a 10,000 word dissertation which:
+On the basis of supervised research, the student is expected to write a dissertation which:

 - meets acceptable standards of academic writing and presentation

 - shows a critical understanding of the relevant literature

 - develops a focused and clear argument, supported by the relevant use of theoretical material and evidence

 - makes an original contribution to the area of research.
 The original component of the dissertation can be achieved in a number of ways, among them, the presentation of new data/evidence, (re)analysis of further development of existing analyses, and the critical re-evaluation or re-interpretation of existing theoretical material with reference to Asia, Africa, and/or the Near and Middle East.

 - Dissertation Outline (10%): day 1 (Monday), week 7 of term 2, students present main supervisor with a 2,000-word outline consisting of title, introduction, detailed main body, conclusion and bibliography